The Construkction of Light

-The Construkction of Light (stylised as the construKction of light) is the twelfth studio album by English band King Crimson, released in May 2000 by Virgin Records.
+The Construkction of Light (stylised as the construKction of light) is the twelfth studio album by the English progressive rock band King Crimson, released in May 2000 by Virgin Records.
 It is the first of two studio albums to feature the "double duo" line-up of Adrian Belew, Robert Fripp, Trey Gunn and Pat Mastelotto.
 It is the group's longest studio album and the only one not to chart in the United States.

 Recording and release

 In the late 1990s, drummer Bill Bruford and bassist Tony Levin left King Crimson, ending the "double trio" era documented on THRAK.
 For the first time in the group's history, Robert Fripp was the only Englishman in the lineup.
 (Note: The Power to Believe had the same lineup as the construKction of light.)

 The Construkction of Light bears a sound similar to the "rock gamelan" 1980s incarnation of King Crimson, with Mastelotto primarily playing electronic drums and Belew, Gunn and Fripp often playing sophisticated, interlocking parts.
 However, the pace of these interlocking parts is often slower than it was in the 1980s, with Belew and Fripp often trading single notes back and forth in hocket.

 The album also contains two sequels to instrumental pieces by 1970s incarnations of the band.
 "Larks' Tongues in Aspic – Part IV" continues the series of pieces started on Larks' Tongues in Aspic and continued on Three of a Perfect Pair.
 "FraKctured" began as a fifth entry in the "Larks" suite, but was renamed after being judged as more reminiscent of "Fracture" from Starless and Bible Black.

 Fripp was unhappy with the album, considering that it "doesn't convey the power of the music, to a greater extent than any of the [King Crimson] studio albums", as none of the music was played live before the recording, Mastelotto used only electronic drums instead of his preferred hybrid acoustic/electronic kit, and Fripp's attention was focused more on writing and playing than on recording and production.
 Discipline Global Mobile later considered "re-assembling" the album with live recordings instead of reissuing the studio version.

 In 2019, a substantial reworking of the album was released as The ReconstruKction of Light, when parts of the original recording were found to be lost.
 Mastelotto re-recorded all of his drum parts on a predominantly acoustic kit.
 The remix of "FraKctured" was released as part of the KC50 series of archival recordings that year.